 Now meetings are held in the village hall at Oxton (near Nottingham) and last all day.
 In fact, so keen are folk to get in that some still turn up at 9am for a 9.30 start!
-Nothing – not even fuel shortages or floods – stops a Meccanoman when he has set his heart on getting there.
+Nothing – not even fuel shortages, floods or snow – stops a Meccanoman when he has set his heart on getting there.
 Nothing, though, beats the effort of one enthusiast from California who ‘bummed’ his way across Europe, found a bus going our way in Nottingham and walked the last 4 miles.

 Come dinnertime, the large car park overflows and cars are parked halfway to the ‘Green Dragon’ pub, where members are wont to ‘browse and sluice’ – as P.G.Wodehouse delightfully puts it!

-We are exceptionally fortunate in that we can count among our regular attenders collectors like Jim Gamble and Tom McCallum, builders of the stature of John McDonald, Alan Partridge, Pat Briggs, Tony Homden, Philip Webb and so many others, and photographers of the skills of Robin Schoolar, Ken Ratcliff and Helmut Kohler.
+We are exceptionally fortunate in that we can count among our regular and welcome attenders some distinguished collectors and a clutch of prize-winning builders together with some skilled photographers.
 Our regular dealers, too, are responsible for an atmosphere of a large, exciting and hugely successful bazaar.
 Obviously we welcome newcomers to the hobby as well and every kind of builder or anyone else with a particular interest in Meccano!
 We also encourage our members’ children to come and get involved.
 There is a ‘free for all’ construction session for them on the stage under the watchful eye of Jonathan Shapero.
 In a Guild whose start was inspired by children’s needs this is only appropriate.